 Everyone in the bathtub will be nude.
 In most cases, breakable glass bottles are not allowed in the bathtub for safety reasons.

 You cannot wash clothes in the bathtub.
 It is also bad manners to let your towel touch the water in the bathtub.
 This is because any leftover soap or detergent will get into the water.

 Before you go back into the dressing room, towel off with the larger towel so that you don’t track water around.

 Be careful not to leave anything behind in your locker.

 The majority of Japanese homes and larger apartments have separate rooms for the toilet and bathtub, and only the room with the bathtub is called the bathroom.

-Bathrooms will have a floor space to shower, separate from the bathtub.
+Bathrooms will have a space to shower as well, separate from the bathtub.
 The first thing people do when getting in the bath is take a shower: wash your hair and body, and take care of anything else you need to in the shower side.
 According to Japanese tradition, you aren’t supposed to wash your body in the bathtub.

 Japan is extremely hot in the summer.
 To deal with this, Japanese homes have traditionally been built to allow for good ventilation.
 For this same reason, homes can get very cold in the winter, which is why people came to like warming up in the bath.

-The Japanese love soaking in the tub even when it isn’t winter.
-Warming up the body improves circulation, alleviates fatigue and helps with shoulder stiffness.
+Soaking in the tub is a year-round practice.
+Warming up the body improves circulation, alleviates fatigue, and helps with shoulder stiffness.
 Raising the body’s temperature also improves metabolism, which can have dietary and skin-beautifying effects.